Hi there, pet lovers! š

 Troubleshooting Feeding Challenges

-Sometimes, snakes may refuse food.
-This could be due to environmental factors, stress, or health issues.
-Here are a few tips to encourage feeding:
+Sometimes, snakes may refuse to eat.
+This can be due to environmental factors, stress, or health issues.
+Here are some common solutions:

 - Check the Temperature: Ensure the prey is warm enough to mimic a live animal.